 Keep in mind that these ratings are subjective and according to my taste.
 The results and observations can be used as a reference, but not as an absolute!
 After all, it’s more fun for you to taste test krapfen and decide for yourself!

-The dough was thick/plump, but a bit dry.
-The marmelade was perfect – nice and sweet for my taste!
-The price was adequate (€1.10) and overall I really liked this one.
+The dough was thick, plump, however, a bit dry.
+The marmalade was perfect – nice and sweet for my taste!
+It was priced at €1.10 – overall, I liked this donut.

-This was a dissapointment.
-While the dough was soft and fresh, the filling was — according to my husband a ”catastrophe.”
-The price was a bit high (€1.90) and overall for me – not worth the buy.
+While the dough was soft and fresh, the filling was — according to my husband — a ”catastrophe.”
+Oberlaa’s donut lacked a lot of filling.
+This krapfen also had a higher price tag – €1.90.

-The dough was spongey and fresh, and on the inside was a light layer of sweet filling.
-Despite the high cost (€2.20), my husband and I couldn’t get enough of this one.
-To us, it was excellent.
+The dough was spongy and fresh, and on the inside was a light, even layer of sweet filling.
+Despite the higher cost of €2.20, I couldn’t get enough of this krapfen.
+It was excellent.

-Americans may be familiar with fried dough found at festivals – well, Groissböck’s Krapfen really tastes JUST like that — the dough has a special depth of flavor and fluff unlike the other Krapfens I tried, yet the filling has a slight hint of alcohol to it.
+US Americans may be familiar with fried dough at country festivals – well, Groissböck’s Krapfen tastes JUST like that.
+The dough has a unique depth of flavor and fluff, unlike the other Krapfens I tried.
+The filling, interestingly enough, had a slight hint of alcohol to it.
 The price was reasonable – €1.30.
-Overall I was so impressed I went back the next day and ordered a vanilla Krapfen (which was fantastic and thick with vanilla creme…).
+Overall I was so impressed I went back the next day and ordered a vanilla krapfen, which was fantastic and thick with vanilla creme inside.